dojo/docs/developer/design/loader.rst

 loader is put in asynchronous AMD mode by setting the configuration variable async to truthy but not "sync" or "legacyAsync".
 For example the values true or 1 will work.
 Asynchronous AMD mode means the loader is operating as intended by the AMD specification; for the remainder of the description of the AMD API, I'll assume the loader is in asynchronous AMD mode.
-See for a description of how the loader works when in a legacy mode.
+See xxx for a description of how the loader works when in a legacy mode.

 In order to understand how require works, we must understand...